 Are there specific reasons to have a mammogram before age 40?

-Women who have a history of breast cancer in their family (mother, sister, grandmother, daughter) may be at an increased risk for breast cancer, especially if their relative was diagnosed at an early age (before 50), or if multiple blood relatives have had breast cancer.
+Women who have a history of breast cancer in their family (mother, sister, grandmother, daughter) may be at an increased risk for breast cancer.

 If you have this kind of family history, talk with your primary care doctor and/or your OB/GYN about what screenings may be right for you.
-Sometimes a woman with a family history of breast cancer should begin annual screening mammograms at an age that is 10 years younger than when the family member was diagnosed.
+Sometimes a woman with a family history of breast cancer should begin annual screening mammograms as early as age 30.
 Some women may benefit from breast MRI screenings.
-Any screening outside the general guidelines will require a physician order, so your doctor is your partner in making this decision.
+Any screening outside the general guidelines will require a physician order, and potentially a consultation with a genetic counselor.

-Finally, any woman who notices something abnormal about her breasts (such as a lump, dimple/puckering, leaking from the nipple, etc.) should notify her doctor immediately.
-A diagnostic mammogram may be needed.
-A diagnostic mammogram is used to closely look at breast abnormalities and is not the same as a screening mammogram.
+Finally, any woman who notices something abnormal about her breasts upon examination (such as a lump, dimple/puckering, leaking from the nipple, etc.) should notify her doctor immediately.
+A diagnostic mammogram may be needed to closely look at breast abnormalities with additional images; it is not the same as a screening mammogram.
+Plus, a focused ultrasound is often required.

 What are the risk factors for breast cancer?